Sjord/Sjord.github.io/_posts/2019-01-07-quickly-set-up-a-test-mail-server.md

     Hello world
     ------------ END MESSAGE ------------

-A more modern SMTP module is [aiosmtpd](https://aiosmtpd.readthedocs.io/en/latest/aiosmtpd/docs/cli.html), which can also be run on the command line to print email messages:
+A more modern SMTP module is [aiosmtpd](https://aiosmtpd.readthedocs.io/en/latest/aiosmtpd/docs/cli.html), which can be run to print email messages with the following command:

     $ python -m aiosmtpd -n